Email Us Today! contact@umonics.sg

 3. Provide Feedback: Offer positive feedback and praise preschoolers for their efforts.
 This can help boost their confidence and encourage them to continue writing.

-5. Use Storytelling: Encourage preschoolers to use storytelling to develop their writing skills.
-Encourage them to create characters, settings, and plots to make their writing more interesting.
+5. Use Storytelling: Encourage preschoolers to use storytelling to develop their writing skills by creating characters, settings, and plots.

-6. Use a Variety of Prompts: Keep things interesting by using a variety of prompts.
-This can help preschoolers explore different topics and develop a range of writing skills.
+6. Use a Variety of Prompts: Keep things interesting by using a variety of prompts to help preschoolers explore different topics and develop a range of writing skills.

-7. Keep it Age-Appropriate: Make sure that the writing prompts are age-appropriate for preschoolers.
-Use prompts that are simple and easy to understand.
+7. Keep it Age-Appropriate: Use prompts that are simple and easy to understand for preschoolers.

-8. Incorporate Other Activities: Writing prompts can be incorporated into other activities, such as drawing or coloring.
-This can help preschoolers express their ideas in different ways and make writing more fun.
+8. Incorporate Other Activities: Writing prompts can be incorporated into other activities such as drawing or coloring to make writing more fun.

 Examples of Writing Prompts in Action